 Even though more and more unopened emails fly straight to the basket or, what is worse, to spam, e-mail marketing remains a vital part of communication with your customers once they leave the page.
-The most obvious tool here is to insert the client’s name in appeal in each letter.
+Once you have verified the client’s e-mail is live and up-to-date, the most obvious tool here is to insert the client’s name in appeal in each letter.
 Images play a big role, too, as they have to be connected to the customer’s account, or to his or her shopping experience, etc. And of course, the content should be relevant, no bath duckies’ special offers for people with aquaphobia.
 Trend 2021 – social media email marketing integration.

 Birthday sales, sales as an exchange for a product review or photo, sales for children’s costumes close to the beginning of the school year, swimsuits appearing in the feed right before the vacation – the possibilities for personalization and customer engagement are almost endless and are limited by client’s wish and law only.